 What is the most challenging task in the sales process?
-Ask this question to any sales representative, and one answer in a unified voice will be echoed in the entire surroundings.
+Ask this question to any sales representative, engaged in B2B lead generation with SDR services and one answer in a unified voice will be echoed in the entire surroundings.
 And that answer would be ‘Closing a Deal’.
 Even the most seasoned sales professionals consider deal closing the topmost challenge in their work profession.

 Sometimes, it becomes easy to do research, prospecting, and nurturing but turning a prospect into a customer requires a special skill set.
 Unless you close deals successfully, there is no monetary benefit you can provide to your organization, and all your diligent efforts are considered futile.

 It is thus important that sales representatives tackle the prospect smartly, understand the importance of closing a sale, and avoid making some common mistakes that are very prevalent in the industry.

 Here we list the top 10 sales closing mistakes that result in the loss of valuable business opportunities.

 It is usual that when salespeople call a prospect, they are bound to speak to explain the services better.
 But how much to talk is a key thing to note here.
 Just talking but not listening is a common sales mistake that you should avoid.

 Listening makes you better aware of your prospects and helps pitch the right customized solution.
 It also reflects that you value their thoughts and are interested in genuinely solving their concerns.
 A study reveals that top closing professionals speak for 43% of the time and allow prospects to speak for 57% of the time.
 Roughly, you can consider that a 60/40 listening-talking ratio is ideal for B2B sales.

 If you think that price is the ultimate thing that matters in closing a deal and thus all attention should be driven towards focusing on this aspect, then think again.
 It is an illusion.
 Good sales techniques are curated keeping ‘Values’ in mind.
 People are interested more in what business benefits a product may deliver rather than just price.